CrystSw/sudoku-solver/README.md

 # sudoku-solver
-A sudoku solver written in C.
+A sudoku solver using recursive call written in C.